VictorTeixeiraS/projects/projects/build-pokedex-cli/5-caching/readme.md

 This method should be called when the cache is created (by the `NewCache` function).
 Each time an `interval` (the `time.Duration` passed to `NewCache`) passes it should remove any entries that are older than the `interval`.
 This makes sure that the cache doesn't grow too large over time.
 For example, if the interval is 5 seconds, and an entry was added 7 seconds ago, that entry should be removed.

+## A note on concurrency

+Maps are *not* thread-safe in Go.
+You should use a [sync.Mutex](https://blog.boot.dev/golang/golang-mutex/) to lock access to the map when you're adding, getting entries or reaping entries.
+It's unlikely that you'll have issues because reaping only happens every ~5 minutes, but it's still *possible*, so you should make your cache package safe for concurrent use.

 ## Using the cache

 Update your code that makes requests to the PokeAPI to use the cache.
 If you already have the data for a given URL (which is our cache key) in the cache, you should use that instead of making a new request.